zainmehdi/USB-Device-Monitor/ReadMe.md

 ## Usage

 ```
+Observer pattern has been used in this project.
+An observer will have to be created to recieve notifications.
+Please have a look at exampleObserver.cpp , exampleObserver.h and observer.h .

 Device monitor can be initialized in just 4 lines of code in your main()

 // Declaring monitor object